 If you continue to train on an injured tendon, the pain may increase to a point where it stops you from training and even hurts to just walk.

 When your tendon is injured, it doesn’t have enough strength to cope with all the sports and activities you want to do.
 Research has shown that the most effective treatment for Achilles tendonitis/tendinopathy consists of relative rest combined with a progressive strength training program.

 You don’t have to rest your tendon completely.
 In fact, it may feel worse if you don’t move it at all.
 Relative rest means that you just reduce your activities (walking, running, jumping etc.) to a level that does not aggravate your tendon.

 By how much you have to reduce your activities will depend on the extent of your injury.
 Some people may be able to continue doing some running, but just at a slower speed and less often, while others will have to replace running with lower impact activities like walking or cycling.

 Your tendon can only rebuild and fully regain its strength if you follow a progressive strength training program.
 A typical rehab plan starts with low load, easy exercises and, as your tendon grows stronger, progresses to include high load and complex exercises like plyometrics.
-The Achilles tendonitis/tendinopathy treatment plan in the Exakt Health app guides you through this process and helps you progress the exercise intensity at the right time.
+The Achilles tendonitis/tendinopathy rehab plan in the Exakt Health app guides you through this process and helps you progress the exercise intensity.

 The exercises that you do for mid-portion Achilles tendinopathy are slightly different from what you should do when you have insertional Achilles tendinopathy.
 We’ll discussed this in a lot more detail in future blog posts.